Umbrella Insurance Cost Guide: Extra Liability Coverage 2026

 Landlords

 Owning rental property creates additional liability exposure — for injuries occurring at the rental, habitability claims, and discrimination allegations.
-Each rental property typically adds $25-$75/year to umbrella premiums.
+Each rental property typically adds $25-$75/year to umbrella premiums but brings significantly increased liability exposure.
+A tenant injury on your rental property can generate claims your landlord policy's limits don't fully cover.

 High Net Worth Individuals